EU's Juncker steps up contacts with Greece, scant progress so far

 EU officials say the proposals were unlikely to be acceptable in anything like their current form, but they might contain the seeds of a compromise under which debt repayments would be extended further into the distant future, with a longer grace period before interest payments fall due.

-Euro zone creditors led by Germany, the bloc's main paymaster, first want to see firm commitments to an economic reform program under outside supervision incorporating policies agreed by the previous conservative-led government.
+Euro zone creditors led by Germany, the bloc's main paymaster, first want to see firm commitments to an economic reform programme under outside supervision incorporating policies agreed by the previous conservative-led government.

+German Bundesbank President Jens Weidmann, an influential member of the European Central Bank's governing council, said Greece needed to make a credible effort to get back on its feet via solid public finances and a more competitive economy.

+"I am firmly convinced that Greece can only solve its problems in the long run by making its public finances solid and its economy more competitive," he told Reuters in an interview on the sidelines of the G20 session in Istanbul.

+The short-term emergency lending assistance by the Greek central bank to commercial banks which the ECB authorised last week when it shut their access to its main lending window must be tied to strict conditions, Weidmann said.

+Giving the new government a little breathing space, Greek bankers said on Tuesday that deposit outflows had slowed so far in February after a sharp increase in the run-up to the victory of Tsipras' far-left Syriza party on Jan.
+25.

-(Additional reporting by Jan Strupczewski and Gernot Heller in Istanbul, George Georgiopoulos, Renee Maltezou, Lefteris Papadimas, Costas Pitas and Jeremy Gaunt in Athens, Adrian Croft and Tom Koerkemeier in Brussels, Michael Nienaber in Berlin; Writing by Paul Taylor; Editing by Giles Elgood and David Stamp)
+(Additional reporting by Gernot Heller in Istanbul, George Georgiopoulos, Renee Maltezou, Lefteris Papadimas and Jeremy Gaunt in Athens, Adrian Croft and Tom Koerkemeier in Brussels; Writing by Paul Taylor; Editing by Giles Elgood)